 A word about mobile

-Everything I’ve described above often works on mobile.
-Given the different levels of permissions required and the security that both IOS and Android is attempting to implement, the individual steps may seem somewhat more convoluted and subject to frequent change.
+Everything I’ve described above works on mobile to some extent.
+Given the different levels of permissions required and the security that both iOS and Android systems are attempting to implement, the individual steps may seem somewhat more convoluted and subject to frequent change.

-Most often I open up my vault on my phone and copy/paste entries into whatever app or website I’m trying to sign in to.
-This is essentially the mobile version of option 5, above.
+Most often I open my vault on my phone and copy/paste entries into whatever app or website I’m trying to sign in to.
+This is essentially the mobile version of option 3 above.

 Do this

 The most important thing to do here is not give up.
-If your password vault can’t, doesn’t, or won’t automatically fill in the sign in fields for you, look for and take advantage of the workarounds I’ve listed above.
+If your password vault can’t, doesn’t, or won’t automatically fill in sign-in fields for you, look for and take advantage of the workarounds I’ve listed above or others.
 This allows you to continue to use your password vault and benefit from the improved security it enables.

 While you’re at it, subscribe to Confident Computing, my weekly newsletter.
 Less frustration and more confidence, solutions, answers, tips — and workarounds — in your inbox every week.